-exercise normal safety precautions in New Zealand.
-You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for changes to local travelling conditions.
+Exercise normal safety precautions in New Zealand.
+Use common sense.
+Look out for suspicious behaviour, as you would in Australia.
+Monitor the media and other sources for changes to local conditions.

 - New Zealand is subject to earthquakes and volcanic activity.
 See

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.